Victoria's single-use plastics ban

 The ban applies to biodegradable, degradable and compostable plastics.

-It is not an offence for someone selling, supplying, distributing, or providing single-use plastic drinking straws if they reasonably believe the person requesting it, or someone/an entity acting on their behalf, requires one due to disability or medical need.
+It is not an offence for someone to provide single-use plastic drinking straws if they reasonably believe they are required due to disability or medical need.

 For more information, see Part 5.5 of the Environment Protection Regulations 2021.